 - Rinse the strained chickpeas and toss them into the food processor.
 Pulse a few times until they’re blended with the carrots and garlic.

-- It’s a nice, slightly sweet variation of hummus that works great as a sandwich spread or veggie dip.
+- This makes a nice, slightly sweet variation of hummus that works great as a sandwich spread or veggie dip.